irtygo/dos-reboot/README.md

 - Written in assembly language for MS-DOS.
 - Easy to compile using NASM.

+## What is known working
+- QEMU
+- DosBox-X
+## What is known failing
+- DosBox

+Anything else is untested

 ## Building

 To build the program, you only need [NASM](https://www.nasm.us/), the Netwide Assembler.
 If you don't have it installed, you can download and install it from the link provided.